-What would cause a priest or prophet to lead people away from the true Shalom that God offers and, instead, lead them into ra (evil) that causes destruction?
+What would cause a priest or prophet to lead people away from the blessings and protection that God offers and, instead, lead them into evil ways that cause destruction?

 Jeremiah explains, “From the least to the greatest, all are greedy for gain; prophets and priests alike, all practice deceit.”
 (6:13)

-We can see this today with televangelists who command, “Money, come to me now!” or promise that as you use your faith and donate with a credit card, God will wipe away your credit card debts.
+We can see this today with televangelists who command, “Money, come to me now!”
+Or they promise that as you use your faith and donate with a credit card, God will wipe away your credit card debts.

 But the Lord is still watching and says, “I the LORD search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve.”
-(17:9–10)
+(Jeremiah 17:9–10)

-The priests and prophets of Jeremiah’s day who taught peace and safety did not receive rewards from God; instead, He promised them that “they will fall among the fallen; they will be brought down when I punish them.”
+Instead of receiving His rewards, God promised the priests and prophets of Jeremiah’s day that “they will fall among the fallen; they will be brought down when I punish them.”
 (6:15)

 This is a sobering warning for all Believers today who as priests in the Kingdom of God (1 Peter 2:9), are each responsible for what we teach others, for it is not true that “we are safe” to sin, nor that “no harm will come to us” for doing so (see also 2 Peter 2:21).